infobip/oneapi-python/README.md

     sms.notify_url = notify_url

-When the delivery notification is pushed to your server, you must process the body of the message with the following code:
+When the delivery notification is pushed to your server as a HTTP POST request, you must process the body of the message with the following code:

     TODO

 HLR example
 -----------------------

+Initialize and login the data connection client:

+    data_connection_client = oneapi.DataConnectionProfileClient(username, password)
+    data_connection_client.login()

+Retrieve the roaming status (HLR):

+    TODO

 HLR with notification push example
 -----------------------

+Similar to the previous example, but this time you must set the notification url where the result will be pushed:

+    response = data_connection_client.retrieve_roaming_status(destination_address, notify_url)

+When the roaming status notification is pushed to your server as a HTTP POST request, you must process the body of the message with the following code:

+    TODO

 Retrieve inbound messages example
 -----------------------

+With the existing sms client (see the basic messaging example to see how to start it):

+    result = sms_client.retrieve_inbound_messages()

 Inbound message push example
 -----------------------

+The subscription to recive inbound messages can be set up on our site.
+When the inbound message notification is pushed to your server as a HTTP POST request, you must process the body of the message with the following code:

+    TODO

 License
 -------